-Grammar games are not really games....but how we talk to our children while we play ANY game.
+Grammar games for toddlers are NOT WORKSHEETS.
+They are NOT APPS.
+THEY ARE how we talk to our children while we play ANY game.

 The best way to talk to your child is through varied conversation.
 When playing with toys, the trick is to say sentences using the toys as the subject.
 You will naturally vary your grammar use.
 For example: